Verstappen, Ocon clash on and off track at Brazilian GP | WHIZ News

 Verstappen finished second in the race, which was won by Mercedes’ Lewis Hamilton.

-The collision happened on lap 44 at Interlagos when Verstappen was building a lead over Hamilton and trying to pass backmarker Ocon, who was not moving aside.
+The collision happened on lap 44 at Interlagos when backmarker Ocon was trying to overtake to unlap himself.

 Moments after crossing the line second, Verstappen said over the radio to his team: “I hope I can’t find him (Ocon) in the paddock now” and the Dutchman then added a couple of expletives.

-As Ocon grinned and seemed to say something, Verstappen pushed him hard again in the chest and walked off, before turning around and pointing a finger at Ocon.
+As Ocon grinned and seemed to say something, Verstappen pushed him hard again in the chest and walked off, before turning around and pointing a finger.

 At a news conference later, Verstappen said he insulted Ocon to his face and said it was fair that the Frenchman received a stop-go penalty after the incident.